Large deviations and the emergence of a logarithmic delay in a nonlocal linearised Fisher-KPP equation: Abstract

 \section{Abstract}

 We study a variant of the Fisher-KPP equation with nonlocal dispersal.
 Using the theory of large deviations, we show the emergence of a \enquote{Bramson-like} logarithmic delay for the linearised equation with step-like initial data.
 We conclude that the logarithmic delay emerges also for the solutions of the nonlinear equation.
+Previous papers found very precise results for the nonlinear equation with strong assumptions on the decay of the kernel.
+Our results are less precise, but they are valid for all thin-tailed kernels.